Transaction Finality

 Multi-chain considerations:

 L2 Finality: L2 finality depends on L1.
-Optimistic rollups ~7 days.
-ZK rollups ~minutes.
+Optimistic rollups may take about 7 days.
+ZK rollups may take minutes.

-Sidechain Finality: Sidechains have own finality.
+Sidechain Finality: Sidechains have their own finality.
 Bridging to L1 requires L1 finality.

-Bridge Finality: Cross-chain bridges must wait for both chains' finality.
+Bridge Finality: Cross-chain bridges must wait for finality from both chains.

 Assumptions: Finality assumes network honesty.
-If network censors, finality uncertain.
+If the network censors, finality becomes uncertain.

 Cross-chain finality is more complex than single-chain.